 Some airlines may require ESAs to be in a carrier if they don't fit under the seat.

-See how our ESA letters have helped others—view their stories below!
+See how our letters have helped others—view their stories below!

 Ohio follows federal guidelines regarding ESAs, including protections under the FHA and the ACAA.
-There have been no major recent changes to ESA laws in Ohio.
+There have been no major recent changes to Ohio ESA laws.
 However, ESAs are not considered service animals under the ADA anymore, limiting workplace protections.
 Always check for any local regulations or updates that may apply to your situation.

 An existing pet may qualify as an ESA if it provides therapeutic benefits to you and helps alleviate symptoms of a mental or emotional health condition.
-However, you must obtain an ESA letter from a licensed mental health professional to officially designate the animal as an ESA.
+However, you must obtain a letter from a licensed mental health professional to officially designate the animal as an ESA.

-Our ESA letters are legitimate because they are written by licensed mental health professionals who are authorized to assess your condition.
-We follow all federal and state guidelines to ensure compliance.
-Our letters meet the requirements for housing and travel protections.
-Plus, we provide a money-back guarantee if your letter is not approved, giving you peace of mind throughout the process.
+Our Ohio ESA letters are written by licensed mental health professionals authorized to practice in Ohio.
+We follow all federal and Ohio state guidelines to ensure full compliance.
+Our letters meet Fair Housing Act requirements for housing protection in OH.
+Plus, we provide a money-back guarantee if your letter isn't approved.

-A legitimate ESA letter must be written by a licensed mental health professional after an evaluation.
-While some organizations claim to offer free ESA letters, these are often not valid for legal housing protections.
-Always verify the legitimacy of your ESA letter to avoid issues with landlords or airlines.
+A legitimate Ohio ESA letter must be issued by a licensed mental health professional after a proper evaluation.
+While some sites claim to offer free ESA letters, these typically aren't valid for housing protections under Ohio's Fair Housing laws.
+Ohio landlords can reject letters that don't come from a licensed provider—always verify legitimacy before relying on any letter.

-To qualify for an ESA letter in Ohio, you must have a mental or emotional health condition recognized in the DSM-5, such as anxiety or depression.
-A licensed mental health professional must evaluate your condition and determine if an ESA would provide therapeutic benefits.
-The letter must include the professional’s license details and be written on official letterhead.
+To qualify for an Ohio ESA letter, you must have a mental or emotional health condition recognized in the DSM-5, such as anxiety, depression, or PTSD.
+A licensed mental health professional authorized to practice in Ohio must evaluate your condition and confirm that an ESA provides therapeutic benefit.
+Your Ohio letter must include the provider's Ohio license number and be written on official letterhead to be valid with landlords.

 Begin your assessment today and get the documentation you need to secure your ESA owner rights.